Royal Air Force Volunteer Reserve (Training Branch): Training

-All Air Cadets officers are required to attend and pass the Officers' Initial Course (OIC) held at the Adult Training Facility (ATF), a lodger unit at RAF Cranwell in Lincolnshire, usually within the first 12 months of their appointment.
-This week-long course covers the basic roles and responsibilities of an Air Cadets Officer and very few fail the course.
+All RAFAC officers are required to attend and pass the Officers' Initial Course (OIC) held at the Adult Training Facility (ATF), a lodger unit at RAF Cranwell in Lincolnshire, usually within the first 12 months of their appointment.
+This week-long course covers the basic roles and responsibilities of an RAFAC Officer and very few fail the course.
 Those completing the course are awarded a Cadet Forces Commission.
 A second 1-week course at the ATF, the Squadron Commanders' Course, is required for those seeking to command an Air Cadets squadron.

-Air Cadets officers involved in CCF or ATC units may undertake extra training before becoming appointed as an Officer Commanding of their unit, although this training is not compulsory for officers associated with the CCF.
+Air Cadets officers involved in RAFAC units may undertake extra training before becoming appointed as an Officer Commanding of their unit, although this training is not compulsory for officers associated with the CCF.
 Some also take specialist training for certain activities: physical training (PT) or shooting, for example.

-They are supported at ATC unit level by fellow Air Cadets officers, as well as uniformed ATC Warrant Officers and Non-Commissioned Officers and a cadre of Civilian Instructors.
+They are supported at RAFAC unit level by fellow Air Cadets officers, as well as uniformed RAFAC Warrant Officers and Non-Commissioned Officers and a cadre of Civilian Instructors.
 Although not in the chain of command, the wings are supported by a Wing Executive Officer of Sqn Ldr Rank in the RAFR.
 At CCF(RAF) contingents, Air Cadets officers are able to call upon the support of the regular RAF Squadron Leader tasked with looking after their area, and also upon the services of the regular RAF 'TEST' sergeants mapped to their specific school.
 Volunteer Gliding Squadron (VGS) and Air Experience Flight (AEF) officers are supported directly by HQ Air Cadet Staff, and the unit's parent RAF station.